Eyeing a comeback, Spitzer takes lead in NYC comptroller's race

-NEW YORK (Reuters) - Former New York Governor Eliot Spitzer, who is attempting a political comeback five years after resigning from office in a prostitution scandal, is leading the race to be New York City’s next comptroller, according to a poll released on Wednesday.
+NEW YORK, July 10 (Reuters) - Former New York Governor Eliot Spitzer, who is attempting a political comeback five years after resigning from office in a prostitution scandal, is leading the race to be New York City’s next comptroller, according to a poll released on Wednesday.

 Spitzer’s reputation as the “Sheriff of Wall Street” was eclipsed in 2008 by the scandal that earned him the tabloid moniker, “Love Guv.”
 He startled the city’s political establishment on Sunday when he announced he was launching a campaign.